swflynn/N-DOF/quasi_src/scripts/README.md

 The code allows users to define which degree polynomial to calculate up to for the HO Matrix elements, and uses Normally Distributed Scrambled Sobol Points for quasi-Monte Carlo integration.
 The points must be generated externally (a matlab script has been attached for doing this) see https://www.mathworks.com/help/stats/qrandset.scramble.html for matlab details.

+### nDOF:
+Fortran-90 script for calculating any dimensional (D<10) any excitation (k<10) Harmonic Oscillator Potential Energy matrix elements.
+Modified hermite polynomials are used to compute the wavefunction, and quasi-monte carlo Sobol Sequences (normally distributed, Beasley-Springer-Moro) are used to perform numerical integration.
+Eigenvalue and matrix element convergance as a function of iteration are available.